PR0CK0/bfobert/README.md

 ## 💡 Notes

+* Locked to CPU only because it's such a tiny example
 * Not modular, not written for easy change of values... just a nice little test of ontology classification
 * Adjust model freezing logic in initializeModel() if you want to fine-tune more or fewer layers
 * You can modify dataset size or experiment with other small Transformer backbones, e.g. MiniLM, BERT-tiny
 * Each run produces its own timestamped directory under /results and /logs, making experiment tracking easy
 * You can view resource usage summaries directly in the console at the end of training

+## ❗ AI-Use Disclaimer
+This README is generated in its entirety by GPT-5.